Welcome to thoughtful, organic beauty

 If you're using a square waffle pan, this recipe makes 9 square waffles.
 They take a little longer than your average waffle batter to cook because they are more dense with the beets and strawberries.
 I cooked them on medium-high heat for 4 to 5 minutes.
 If you open the waffle lid and it pulls apart then it hasn't cooked long enough.

-Eating these waffles are just another delicious way to incorporate the "superfoods".
+Eating these waffles are just another delicious way to incorporate "everyday superfoods" like beets and waffles.
 Even though Vienna loves smoothies, it's nice for her to get them another way too ... and what kid doesn't love waffles?

 Now because the strawberries were not very sweet and I wanted to balance out the beet flavour, I did add 2 tbsp of coconut sugar to the batter, but of course, you don't have to.
 It does make them more tasty, but if you're topping them with maple syrup already, then you may wish to skip that addition.